A Murder in Yunnan: The Unsolved Killing of a British Diplomat on China’s Southwestern Frontier

 About the author

-Visit his website at www.davidleffman.com.
+Visit the author’s website at www.davidleffman.com.